sianto1997/road-rush/README.md

 ```
 python main.py data/Rushhour6x6_1.csv --amount_of_experiments 1000
 ```
 This will output the top 5 solutions the Random algorithm has found.
-It will also save a summary
+It will also save a summary in output/experiment_summaries with the name of the input + the start and end date.